History of Six Flags Magic Mountain in Timeline

 In 1979, Magic Mountain was sold to Six Flags and became known as Six Flags Magic Mountain.

-In 1982, Six Flags Magic Mountain added the Freefall attraction, built by Intamin, which was considered a cutting-edge drop tower ride.
+In 1982, the attraction Freefall was added to Magic Mountain.
+It was considered a cutting-edge drop tower ride.

 In 1983, Magic Mountain was used as the fictional "Walley World" for "National Lampoon's Vacation", with scenes featuring Revolution and Colossus.